joshuagryphon/plastid/docs/source/concepts/data.rst

   - intron_CNS
   - exon

-`GFF3`_ files can describe any type of feature, and the `GFF3`_ specification allows any schema of parent-child hierarchy, making `GFF3`_ files incredibly flexible.
-The cost of this flexibility is that, lacking schema information, `GFF3`_ parsers cannot assemble complex features.
+`GFF3`_ files can describe any type of feature with any schema of parent-child hierarchy.
+This makes `GFF3`_ the most flexible format.
+The cost of this flexibility is that, without knowing the parent-child schema, `GFF3`_ parsers don't know which chidl subfeatures to assemble into complex parent features.

 Similarly, given an assembled feature in Python (represented as a
 |SegmentChain|), in the absence of a schema there is ambiguity surrounding
 what types the parent |SegmentChain| and each of its children (|GenomicSegments|) should be rendered as in `GFF3`_ output.
 Due to this ambiguity, attempts to call the